top of page

 Deep tissue massage is a therapeutic massage method that tends to directly target tight muscles, knots, and trigger points using firm, targeted pressure.

-Primary Goal: Reduce muscle tension, pain, and stiffness by directly working with the areas of discomfort.
+• Primary goal: reduce muscle tension by directly working with the areas of discomfort.

-Typical Plan: Individual sessions as needed for pain relief
+• Typical plan: commonly, individual sessions as needed for prompt pain relief.

 Deep tissue massage is ideal if you're looking for immediate symptom relief and relaxation.